ngworker/lumberjack/README.md

 ### LumberjackLogFactory

-Lumberjack recommended way of creating logs is by using a `LumberjackLogger`.
+Lumberjack's recommended way of creating logs is by using a `LumberjackLogger`.

 However, there are some times that we want to create logs manually and pass them to the `LumberjackService`.